|Welcome to the Tokyo National Museum.

 At the same time, for international visitors we are further advancing the museum as a “Gateway to Japanese Culture”, or “Face of Japan”, a place that provides accessible introductions to Japanese culture together with opportunities to become familiarized with Japanese traditions.

-This year, the refurbished Toyokan (Asian Gallery) reopened.
+Toyokan (Asian Gallery) reopened in 2013.
 We hope visitors will explore this building to experience cultures from across the Asian region, cultures which are deeply connected to Japan and Japanese culture.

 We at the Tokyo National Museum will be working hard to ensure that our visitors are profoundly moved by what they see here and deeply satisfied by the spaces in which they encounter the exhibits.
 We will also continue working to make the museum renowned worldwide, a museum of which everyone in Japan can be proud.